sdrmaster/estudio-colmex/README.md

 # Randomized Survey App

-We analyze randomized online survey experiments providing messages on Mexico public safety, corruption and public health.
-This interactive app examines how certain institutional designs affect political and quantitative support for tax reforms.
-App built using Python and HTML.
+I analyze randomized online survey experiments providing messages on Mexico's public safety, corruption, and public health.
+Particularly, this interactive app examines how certain institutional designs affect political and quantitative support for tax reforms.
+The app was built using Python and HTML.
+I'm very busy at the moment but I promise to do an effort to explain every single step involve in the construction of this App as soon as possible.

 - Samuel D. Restrepo.